GENERATION AI

 Objective: Challenge students to use AI strategically while developing the uniquely human skills—judgment, creativity, and character—that technology cannot replace.

-If you’re looking for a speaker who combines authenticity, impact, and energy to tackle the most relevant topic, such responsible use of AI, in education today, Eddie Cortés delivers.
+If you’re looking for an AI speaker who combines authenticity, impact, and high-energy to tackle the most relevant topic, such as the responsible use of AI and AI literacy in education today, Eddie Cortés delivers.

 Call (800) 799-1460 between 8 AM-5 PM CT from Monday-Friday to schedule a quick chat with Top Youth Speakers.